Idah McGlone Gibson

-Idah McGlone Gibson (July 4, 1860 – December 16, 1933) was an American journalist, an author, a poet, a publicist, a theater critic, and a public speaker.
+Idah McGlone Gibson (July 4, 1860 – December 16, 1933) was an American journalist, author, poet, publicist, theater critic, public speaker.
 In her day, she was widely known: a prolific writer whose columns were syndicated in hundreds of newspapers, including such major publications as the New York Herald, New York World, The Philadelphia Press, Chicago Tribune, and the Los Angeles Evening Express.
 During a thirty-year journalism career, she wrote about famous people from all walks of life, and was considered an expert at "interviewing celebrities and bringing out the salient facts of their careers."

 Early life

 Ida McGlone was born in Watrousville, Michigan, a newly established township in Tuscola County.
 Her paternal grandfather, Patrick McGlone Jr. and her maternal grandfather, Aaron Watrous, were two of its founders.
 Ida was the daughter of Joseph Reed McGlone, a lumberman, and his wife Sophronia (Watrous).
 Little is known about her childhood, and while some sources would claim that she married at 16 Michigan's state marriage records show that she married Henry H. Gibson in Flint, Michigan in 1878, when she was 18.
 She listed her occupation as "journalist."
 Her husband was also listed as a journalist; he subsequently became a lumberman—it was Ida's father who hired Henry and taught him the trade.

 By the early 1880s, city directories show that the McGlone family had relocated to Toledo, Ohio, as did Henry and Ida.
 Little information exists about where she worked during that period, but by the mid-1890s, she had been hired as a correspondent for the Toledo Blade, where she was promoted to the newspaper's drama and theatrical editor, a position she held for seven years.
 By the late 1890s, she was spelling her first name Idah.